Current Students

 3. gain experience in presenting their research project at a symposium

-You engage with faculty in cutting-edge programs of research through mentored experiences, have an opportunity to pursue your interest in a chosen area of nursing science, and undertake a year-long research project under the guidance of a faculty researcher.
+You engage with faculty in cutting-edge research programs through mentored experiences, have an opportunity to pursue your interest in a chosen area of nursing science, and undertake a year-long research project under the guidance of a faculty researcher.

 You apply for admission to the Honors Program during spring quarter of your first year in the BSN program.
 You are notified prior to the end of spring quarter if you have been accepted and will be matched with a faculty mentor in fall quarter.
 All requirements for graduating With Honors in Nursing are met during the second year of the BSN program.